oo13/translatable_phrase_generator/manual.md

 ```
 The chance to select {A21} is 35%, {A22} is 35%. {A1} and {A2} aren't affected by ":=". (cf. The weight propagates the higher layers.)

+The nonterminal starts with "_" is  a local nonterminal that is visible only from the same compile unit.

 ## Production rule

 The production rule consist of options and gsubs.
 For example: `text1 | text2 | text3 ~ /pat1/repl1/ ~ /pat2/repl2/g`